Best Laptop for Programming in 2020

 7. Microsoft Surface Pro 6

-The convertible Microsoft Surface is one of the coolest new designs to come to the laptop market in the past few years, but the Microsoft Surface Pro featured here is more than just a nifty looking convertible.
+The convertible Microsoft Surface is singlehandedly the coolest new laptop design to come to the laptop market in the past few years, but the Microsoft Surface Pro featured here is more than just a nifty looking convertible.
 It offers pretty decent specs as well.
-The Intel Core i5 processor is the eighth generation, offering significantly more processing power than most of the other laptops you'll find on this list, and that's not even accounting for the peppy SSD or the decent and expandable 8 GB of RAM.
+The Intel Core i5 processor is the eighth generation, offering significantly more processing power than most of the other laptops you'll find on this list, and that's not even accounting for the peppy SSD storage or the decent and expandable 8 GB of RAM.

 8. Dell Inspiron 13 5000 13.3″ FHD Touch

 And unlike the Surface, the Inspiron 13 sports a full 13 inch display.
-It's not the biggest two in one on our list, but it offers a respectable amount of real estate for sure.
-The situation with ports here is also very generation.
-In addition to offering connections for USB 3.1 and 3.0, this laptop also comes with a dedicated SD card reader slot and an HDMI slot.
+It's not the biggest laptop on our list, but it offers a respectable amount of graphics real estate for sure.
+The situation with ports here is also very generous.
+In addition to offering connections for USB 3.1 and 3.0, this laptop also comes with a dedicated SD card reader slot and an HDMI output for connecting to a larger external monitor for larger graphics.

 - Can fold into multiple forms